 Wait—what is Sweetgreen?

-In 2007, they opened the first Sweetgreen in a tiny M Street space in Washington, D.C., a cramped former tavern that forced them to keep things simple: a handful of salads, a few hot bowls, all built around local produce and simple design.
-As the brand grew across the East Coast, California was always on the horizon — not just as a market, but as an ideal.
+In 2007, they opened the first Sweetgreen in a tiny M Street space in Washington, D.C.
+A former cramped tavern forced them to keep things simple: a handful of salads.
+A few hot bowls.
+All built around local produce and simple design.
+As the brand grew across the East Coast, California was always on the horizo.
+And not just as a market, but as an ideal.
 In 2015, Sweetgreen opened its first West Coast location in West Hollywood, followed quickly by Santa Monica.
 The move felt almost inevitable.

 The brand’s aesthetic—minimalist, light-filled interiors, a focus on local produce, with the touch of “wellness chic” that mostly non-natives seek—was an eventual shoe-in for SoCal’s migrators.
 Partnering with regional farms, they rotated seasonal menus and collaborated with L.A. personalities like Chef Nancy Silverton, seamlessly weaving themselves into the state’s already rich farm-to-table culture while appealing to the stereotypical SoCal crowd.